PenTest-duck/SBT-Hilltop-CTF/Crypto/Galois Galore!/README.md

 Galois Field addition & multiplication is a crucial component in the MixColumns() function of AES.

-In honour of this, why not try a hand at GFA and GFM yourself in MixColumns()?
+In honour of this, why not try a hand at GFA and GFM yourself in MixColumns() and InvMixColumns()?

 State A: